MapsPeople/docs/collections/_cms/index.md

   - If data was changed, the 'Action' will be set to 'Changed'
   - If data was deleted, the 'Action' will be set to 'Deleted'
 - **ObjectType:** Tells what type of data was modified (eg. ‘building’, ‘location’, ‘user’, ‘graphdata’ ... )
-- **ObjectId:** Is a unique ID that represents the given data - building, location or whatever it is.
+- **ObjectId:** Is a unique ID that represents the given data - Building, Location or whatever it is.
-If you want to see a history of that specific location this ID can be used to filter by
+If you want to see a history of that specific Location this ID can be used to filter by
-- **ObjectData:** Is a JSON formatted representation of the actual data stored in the Mapsindoors system.
+- **ObjectData:** Is a JSON formatted representation of the actual data stored in the MapsIndoors system.
 To see what changed you can compare this data to the previous change.

 Examples of use cases could be:

-* **How to do I get Network history?** Filter the ObjectType to ‘graphdata’’ to see these entries.
+* **How to do I get Network history?** Filter the ObjectType to ‘graphdata’ to see these entries.
 To find a particular user history, filter ‘User’ to their email as well.
 * **How to do I get Categories history?** Filter the ObjectType to ‘category’ to see these entries.
 To find a particular data history, filter ‘User’ to their email as well.
-* **How to do I get Location type/type template/visibility history?** Filter the ObjectType to ‘locationtype’ to see these entries.
+* **How to do I get Location Type/type template/visibility history?** Filter the ObjectType to ‘locationtype’ to see these entries.
 To find a particular data history, filter ‘User’ to their email as well.
-The type template is covered in the “LocationTypeField” section of the data.
-The visibility is covered in the “displayrule” section of the data
+The type template is covered in the "LocationTypeField” section of the data.
+The visibility is covered in the "displayrule” section of the data
 * **How to find user login activity?** When a user logs in, the corresponding user object will be changed too (the ‘last login field will be updated’).
 Filter the ObjectType to ‘user’ to see login entries.
 To find a particular user login history, filter ‘User’ to their email as well.

 If you use Excel you can find a video on how to open a CSV file here: [https://www.youtube.com/watch?v=z5Pxil4jVO4](https://www.youtube.com/watch?v=z5Pxil4jVO4)

 * **Icons:** Icons are used for various Locations on the map, e.g. POIs, Rooms.
-Having a unified representation for specific types of locations makes the system easier for users to engage with.
+Having a unified representation for specific types of Locations makes the system easier for users to engage with.
 * **Location**: A term used for all Rooms and points of interest (POI).
-* **POI**: “Point of interest” - is usually an object that isn’t tied to a room.
+* **POI**: "Point of interest” - is usually an object that isn’t tied to a room.
 E.g. Vending Machine, Locker, A Statue, ATM etc.
-* **Type**: All locations are of a type.
-Types serve as templates for locations to provide a basic setup.
-Many of the properties can later be overridden for specific locations.
+* **Type**: All Locations are of a type.
+Types serve as templates for Locations to provide a basic setup.
+Many of the properties can later be overridden for specific Locations.
-* **Venue**: Typically a collection of buildings that are close geographically.
+* **Venue**: Typically a collection of Buildings that are close geographically.
-* **Search alias**: An alternative name for a location allowing users to search for the location by that name.
+* **Search alias**: An alternative name for a Location allowing users to search for the Location by that name.

 ## Support